 I’ve divided these ideas up between at-home double date ideas for teens, and out-on-the-town double dates.

-So even if you can’t drive, you can still get a group of teen couples together at your house and have an awesome time!
+So even if your teen can’t drive, they can still get a group of teen couples together at your house and have an awesome time!

 Double Date Ideas for Teens – At Home

 If you’d prefer your teenager to group date at home, then these double date teen ideas are the perfect thing.

 They might even get excited to stay in!